 The draft master plan protects a large proportion of this by retaining and expanding existing habitat corridors along creek lines.
 These corridors will provide important connections with nearby habitats.

 Further information

-You can find out more about the Albury Regional Job Precinct by contacting the project team on:
+You can find out more about the Albury Regional Job Precinct by contacting Albury City Council or the project team on:

 regionaljobprecincts@regional.nsw.gov.au

 nsw.gov.au/regionaljobprecincts